About Heart Institute Family Camp

 How Does Registration Work?

-Be sure to "like" our Heart Institute Facebook page to stay up-to-date on camp announcements.
+Be sure to like and follow our Heart Institute Facebook page to stay up-to-date on camp announcements.

 What is the Cancellation Policy?

 Those registered for Heart Institute Family Camp needing to cancel or modify their reserved spot will need to do so by Friday, May 5, 2023.
 If you do not cancel or modify your camp registration by this deadline, you will not be eligible to register or attend Heart Institute Family Camp in 2024.